9 awesome light festivals in the Netherlands: what's lit, where, and when?

 It’s the perfect atmosphere for the festive season, but if you want to come after Christmas or New Year, the light party continues well into January.
 It’ll certainly cheer you up if you’re one for post-holiday blues.

-Every year, the heart of the city switches off its electric lights and illuminates itself with hundreds of thousands of candles.
+Every year, the heart of Gouda switches off its electric lights and illuminates itself with hundreds of thousands of candles.

 The programme will feature live music, community singing, and a Christmas story — so if you’re trying to get into the holiday spirit, you definitely want to give this a go!

-Note: Editor’s Note: This article was originally published November 2018, but was fully updated in October 2022 with all the latest information and dates.